Tobias-Kohn/pyPMatch/README.md

 - `Foo(egg=A, ham=B)` matches all instances of `Foo`, where the attributes `egg`, and `ham` match the patterns `A` and `B`, respectively;
 - `12`, `'abc'`, `True` and other constant match a value if the value is equal to the constant;
+- `{'RE'}` matches if the value is a string that conforms to the regular expression given;
 - `A | B | C` matches if at least one of the patterns `A`, `B`, `C` matches;
 - `x @ A` matches if the pattern `A` matches, and binds the value to the variable `x` if the entire match is successful;